microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/azure_terraform.md

 # Delete the deployment

-The most straightforward to delete the cluster is via the Azure Portal, just select cluster and delete it.
+The most straightforward way is to delete the cluster is via the Azure Portal, just select cluster and delete it.

 ![](../img/azure_terraform/15.png)